 Project title: Women’s Curiosity and Collecting in Britain 1680-1820: The English Country House as a Space of Female Enlightenment

-My research focusses on the collecting practices and educational activities of elite women within the eighteenth century British country house, and how they can be read as part of wider intellectual movements.
+My research focusses on the collecting practices and learning of elite women within the eighteenth-century English country house, and how they can be read as part of wider intellectual movements.
 I am interested in curiosity, conversation and collecting, and how the social and material aspects of Enlightenment culture could enable elite women to flourish.

-The origins of my project lie in the public-facing aspects of the country house as a heritage site, which often do little to reveal female involvement and how women engaged with the space around them.
-I aim to move beyond the idea of the eighteenth century country house and their collections as the preserve of cultured, learned and important men and their adventures across continental Europe during the Grand Tour.
+The starting point for this project is the country house as a heritage site and the frequent presentation of their collections as the preserve of cultured, learned and important men and their adventures across continental Europe during the Grand Tour.
 Since the turn of the twenty-first century in particular, work focussing on the female impact within the country house has been gathering pace, as has women, Enlightenment and material culture.
 I hope to build upon this work in current historical thought through demonstrating that, despite often having to work within a different framework to men, that the country house could offer the perfect place for women to develop their thoughts, interests and understandings of the world within the age of Enlightenment.

 Supervision: Dr Amanda Capern (University of Hull), Prof Jessica Malay (University of Huddersfield), Dr Briony McDonagh (University of Hull)